shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 From 2017, year 9 students need to get a mark of _**Band 8**_ or above in their NAPLAN tests to be to be eligible for attaining HSC.

-Students who don't meet the minimum standard in their year 9 NAPLAN will have to sit extra test to reach HSC.
+Students who don't meet the minimum standard in their year 9 NAPLAN will have to sit extra tests to reach HSC.

 ## The Public High School

 My clinet for this project is a Public High School, which is one of the largest government schools in NSW.

 The school would like to know which question they need to spend some additional time on to improve the Y9 Naplan score.
-They also want to identify thoes students at risk of not meeting the minimum standard, which is Band 8 in y9 naplan test.
+They also want to identify those students at risk of not meeting the minimum standard, which is Band 8 in y9 naplan test.

 ![_config.yml]({{ site.baseurl }}/images/q&band.png)